 The Flats at 124 Alfred

-The building’s 54 units are heated and cooled utilizing window-mounted PTAK units.
-The appearance of these units would have created a hotel-like aesthetic, which was not desirable for the owner nor the tenants.
-In order to solve this challenge, SES worked with the rest of the design team to develop a perforated metal panel that could be securely installed at the window locations, and would enhance the window design while still allowing proper air circulation.
+For the residents, a highly efficient HVAC system was designed utilizing Vertical Terminal Air Conditioning (VTAC) units to separately condition each of the building’s 54 apartments.
+The appearance of these units can create a hotel-like aesthetic which was not desirable for the owner nor the tenants.
+In order to solve this challenge, SES worked with the architectural design team to coordinate the use of decorative perforated metal panels that could be installed along with the VTAC units to enhance the exterior design while still allowing proper air circulation.

-The Flats at 124 Alfred brings a new population to a previously vacant area near Detroit's rapidly evolving downtown, and is helping to establish a more active residential real estate marketplace in the area.
+The Flats at 124 Alfred brings a new population to a previously vacant area near Detroit's rapidly evolving downtown and is helping to establish a more active residential real estate marketplace in the area.
 The entire City Modern development is providing a diverse and lively community to the Brush Park neighborhood.
-It marks the beginning of the increased engagement in the historic residential community, and will continue to drive development of commercial and retail space in the community to support the new residences.
+It marks the beginning of the increased engagement in the historic residential community and will continue to drive the development of commercial and retail spaces to support the new residences.